Dear readers of ADxS.org, please forgive the disruption.

 DHEA deficiency has been reported in hypertension or cardiac allograft vasculopathy.2

-DHEA levels in people aged 65 and older correlated with their enjoyment of life and decreased with illness and life limitations.
-A lower DHEA level correlated with a near death.67
+The DHEA level in people aged 65 and over correlated with their enjoyment of life and decreased with illness and life restrictions.
+A lower DHEA level correlated with near death.95

-The more helpless people in need of care at home are, the lower their DHEA level.68
+The more helpless people in need of care at home are, the lower their DHEA levels are.96

 Examples: